 Release date: TBC

 What is it?
 The long (looooooong) awaited prequel to the last-last-gen classic.

 What to look out for: Space monkeys.
 A vast sector of the universe to explore with your ever-expanding ship crew.
 Gameplay that scales from ground-level, action-adventure to full-scale, interstellar flight.
-A densely textured, philosophically fuelled civilisation that explores slavery, control, genetic engineering, cultural cross-pollination, and all the long-term, spiralling knock-on effects that come with that.
+A densely textured, philosophically fuelled civilization that explores slavery, control, genetic engineering, cultural cross-pollination, and all the long-term, spiraling knock-on effects that come with that.
 Beyond Good & Evil 2 might have taken the best part of 15 years to appear, but Michel Ancel’s follow-up looks so, so much grander, more exciting, and more thoughtful than we ever imagined it could be.